 Pollen in Arendal

 Pollen is Arendal's bustling quayside, the very heart of Arendal.
-Here you will find fishermen selling crabs, the fish market, pubs, restaurants, ducks and benches where you can sit down for a rest.
+Here you will find fishermen selling crabs, the fish market, pubs, restaurants, along with benches where you can sit down for a rest.
 Nothing is like a sunny day down at Pollen.

 These two lighthouses outside Arendal were constructed in 1843.
 Both lighthouses are accessible by your own boat or taxi boat, and you can see them from both Tromøy and Hisøy islands.
 The lighthouses can be used for accommodation, and they are managed by the local mountain touring association.

-In the hiking and skiing area around Granestua Lodge, there are shorter and longer hiking paths.
+In the hiking and skiing area around Granestua Lodge, there are shorter and longer hiking paths that will suit just about everyone.
 Around the small lake there is even a path suitable for prams and wheelchairs.
 The lodge is open on Sundays from September to May, and you can buy waffles and coffee there.
 Driving here is easy: Turn off at the sign Bjornes east of Arendal along the E18.